Silver Streak (film): Reception

-The film grossed over $51 million at the box office and was praised by critics, including Roger Ebert.
-It maintains an 81% approval rating at Rotten Tomatoes from 21 reviews.
-Ruth Batchelor of the Los Angeles Free Press described it as a "fabulous, funny, suspenseful, wonderful, marvelous, sexy, fantastic trip on a train, with the most lovable group of characters ever assembled."
+The film grossed over $51 million at the box office and was praised by critics, including Roger Ebert. in other contemporaneous reviews, Ruth Batchelor of the Los Angeles Free Press described it as a "fabulous, funny, suspenseful, wonderful, marvelous, sexy, fantastic trip on a train, with the most lovable group of characters ever assembled."
 Gene Siskel of the Chicago Tribune, however, called the film "a needlessly convoluted mystery yarn, which calls everyone's identity into question except Wilder's."
 Siskel, who gave the film just two stars, added that "the story isn't easy to follow" and that "I'm still not sure whether Clayburgh's character, secretary to Devereaux, was in on the hustle from the beginning."
 (Hilly Burns was actually Professor Schreiner's secretary, not Devereaux's.)

+In the Internet era, Silver Streak maintains a 77% approval rating at Rotten Tomatoes from 26 reviews.